niteshpolicy29/game/PERFORMANCE.md

 8. **Water physics** only calculated when marshmallow is in water
 9. **Form-specific death animations** with proper cleanup
 10. **Procedural texture generation** (one-time creation, then cached)
-11. **Background parallax** with scroll factors for depth
+11. **Parallax background layers** with scroll factors for depth
-12. **Crow object pooling** (implicit through array management)
+12. **Crow management** (array-based with automatic cleanup)
+13. **Audio system** with volume controls and localStorage persistence
+14. **Scene-based architecture** with proper cleanup on transitions
+15. **Multi-level support** with efficient data loading

-Performance is stable across the 8220-unit world with:
+Performance is stable across all 4 levels with:
-- 6 enemy bats with patrol AI
+- 6+ enemy bats with patrol AI and wing animation (3 frames)
-- 20+ platforms (static bodies)
+- 20+ platforms per level (static bodies)
 - 2 water areas with animated waves
 - 3+ flying crows with wing animation
-- Extensive Halloween background elements
+- Parallax background layers
 - Triple-form transformation system
+- Full audio system (BGM + SFX)
+- Lives system with UI updates
+- Pause menu overlay

 The triple-form transformation system adds minimal overhead due to conditional physics application.
 Water physics for marshmallow form are efficiently calculated only when needed using spring physics and adaptive dampening.
+The multi-level system efficiently loads level data without memory leaks.
+Audio system uses Phaser's built-in sound manager with volume controls.

 Room for future enhancements like explicit object pooling for particles and sprite atlases if needed for larger levels or more complex gameplay.